About

 - Feb 2026 Paper and poster accepted to ASEE 2026: 'Measuring the Effects of Structured Roles in Digital Collaborative Learning'

-- May 2025 Began working with Dr. Mariana Silva on computing education research
+- May 2025 Began working with Dr. Mariana Silva on research on student test anxiety and collaborative learning

 Contact